 Our electrology students have several different ways to pay for tuition.
 Read below for details.
 If you would prefer to speak with us, call 888-844-4247 and, be sure to ask us about scholarship assistance.

-You may qualify for one of our scholarships.
+You may qualify for one of our Ron Davis Scholarships.

 Visit: our scholarships page and see if you qualify.
 Scholarship applications are reviewed and responded to within 24 hours and acceptance can go a long way toward making a transition into this career possible.

 At AIE we can create individual payment plans to meet most budgets.
 Listed below our two payment options that offer the flexibility you're looking for.
-If you would like to speak confidentially about your payment options call 888-844-4247 and ask for Director, Ron Davis.
+If you would like to speak confidentially about your payment options, call 888-844-4247.

-Our most popular pay-as-you-go plan allows you to pay throughout your program interest-free in equal monthly installments.
+Our pay-as-you-go plan allows you to pay throughout your program interest-free in equal monthly installments.
 Even if your schedule changes your payment plan can adjust accordingly. (past on-time payments required) When you're done, you're fully paid.
 You need to complete your education in 4 to 6 months.
-With Tuition Prime you can take up to 12 months to pay using this flexible plan, interest-free.
+With our tuition program you can take up to 12 months to pay using this flexible plan, interest-free.
 Credit checks are not required.